Pahegon/Final_Project/README.md

 	- Word grain production (producers, consumer countries, types of grain, prices...).
 FAO (Food and Agriculture Organization of the United Nations).
 At this moment around 1 TB of compressed files to clean.

 		a) Top producers, top buyers, , grain types, cereals consumption, evolution of prices
-		b) Optional: Risk factors for cereal production (leak of pesticides, drought, natural disasters...) and countries most affected by a reduction in production.
+		b) Optional: Risk factors for cereal production (leak of pesticides, droughts, natural disasters...) and countries most affected by a reduction in production.

 	- Prediction of the world grain production.
 FAO and main word agriculture production websites (web scraping).